shervinea/cheatsheet-translation/tr/refresher-probability.md

 **28. Variance ― The variance of a random variable, often noted Var(X) or σ2, is a measure of the spread of its distribution function.
 It is determined as follows:**

-&#10230; Varyans - Genellikle Var(X) veya σ2 olarak not edilen rastgele değişkenin varyansı, dağılım fonksiyonunun yayılmasının bir ölçüsüdür.
+&#10230; Varyans - Genellikle Var(X) veya σ2 olarak ifade edilen rastgele değişkenin varyansı, dağılım fonksiyonunun yayılmasının bir ölçüsüdür.
 Aşağıdaki şekilde belirlenir:

 <br>

 **29. Standard deviation ― The standard deviation of a random variable, often noted σ, is a measure of the spread of its distribution function which is compatible with the units of the actual random variable.
 It is determined as follows:**

-&#10230; Standart sapma - Genellikle σ olarak not edilen rastgele bir değişkenin standart sapması, gerçek rastgele değişkenin birimleriyle uyumlu olan dağılım fonksiyonunun yayılmasının bir ölçüsüdür.
+&#10230; Standart sapma - Genellikle σ olarak ifade edilen rastgele bir değişkenin standart sapması, gerçek rastgele değişkenin birimleriyle uyumlu olan dağılım fonksiyonunun yayılmasının bir ölçüsüdür.
 Aşağıdaki şekilde belirlenir:

 <br>

 **30. Transformation of random variables ― Let the variables X and Y be linked by some function.
 By noting fX and fY the distribution function of X and Y respectively, we have:**

-&#10230; Rastgele değişkenlerin dönüşümü - X ve Y değişkenlerinin bazı fonksiyonlarla bağlanır.
-FX ve fY'ye sırasıyla X ve Y'nin dağılım fonksiyonu şöyledir:
+&#10230; Rastgele değişkenlerin dönüşümü - X ve Y değişkenlerinin bazı fonksiyonlarla bağlanır. fX ve fY'ye sırasıyla X ve Y'nin dağılım fonksiyonu şöyledir:

 <br>